 We've been amazed at how many common every-day sayings originated from people who owned and raised chickens.
 Who would have thought that the lowly chicken was so interwoven into our everyday lives?
 Below are some of our favorite chicken sayings submitted by our community members.
-Submit your own chicken saying:
+Feel free to bubmit your own chicken saying in the comments.

 Quotable Chicken Quotes